 Income from stock options is determined as the difference between the fair market value of the stock when the option is exercised, and the price actually paid by the individual.
 Taxation is triggered at the moment of the option exercise.

 There are no further rules in force regarding the taxation of other equity compensation plans or taxation in cross-border scenarios.

 Earnings from carrying out a commercial activity, professional work, rental, etc. in Argentina are subject to tax.
 Self-employment income is taxable at the same progressive income tax rates as income of employees ranging from 5% to 35% (see PIT rates in the Taxes on personal income section).

 Capital gains derived from the transfer of shares and other participations in collective investment funds are liable to PIT at a 15% tax rate.
 A tax exemption is applicable for these securities to the extent they have been issued in an IPO or they have been traded in stock markets under the jurisdiction of the Argentine Security Exchange Commission (Comisión Nacional de Valores).

-Capital gains derived from the transfer of government or corporate bonds and other securities are subject to a 5% capital gains tax to the extent issued in Argentine pesos without indexation mechanisms or 15% if issued in foreign currency or in Argentine pesos with indexation mechanisms.
+Capital gains derived from the transfer of government or corporate Argentine bonds and local mutual funds are exempt from income tax.
 Capital gains derived from digital currencies are subject to a 15% capital gains tax.

 Transfer of real property by Argentine individuals is subject to a 15% capital gains tax calculated on the actual gain.
 The transfer of real property will only be subject to tax if said assets have been acquired after 1 January 2018.